 Insurance Broker versus Agent: Which is Right for You?

 Opting for an insurance agent might be better if you have an existing policy with an insurance provider and want to bundle your coverage with different types of insurance.
-Going with an agent might also come in handy if you want to compare the coverages by yourself and talk with them regarding queries and to complete the policy purchase.
-They might also be more helpful if you’re set on a particular carrier or a group of carriers that you’ve chosen.
+Moreover, going with an agent might also come in handy if you want to compare the coverages by yourself and talk with them regarding queries and to complete the policy purchase.
+Additionally, they might also be more helpful if you’re set on a particular carrier or a group of carriers that you’ve chosen.

 Insurance brokers are suitable if you’re looking to compare coverages and rates from the wider insurance marketplace.
-As they have lesser ties with insurance companies, the chances of biases are also much lower.
-Additionally, if you’re looking for specific insurance that isn’t as common, they might have a greater ability to scope out a wider range of options.
+Similarly, as they have lesser ties with insurance companies, the chances of biases are also much lower.
+Additionally, if you’re looking for specific insurance that isn’t as common, and when comparing insurance agent vs broker, an agent might have a greater ability to scope out a wider range of options.

 However, it should be noted that while agents don’t charge any additional fees, insurance brokers might charge a one-time broker’s fee for their service.